-Researcher
+PHILIPP BLASS Researcher

-Traffic safety researcher at the Austrian Road Safety Board (KFV) with a strong focus on automated driving and advanced driver international research projects and aims to educate novice as well as experienced drivers in the topic of ADAS.
+Traffic safety researcher at the Austrian Road Safety Board (KFV) with a strong focus on automated driving and advanced driver assistance systems (ADAS).
+Within this field Applied Sciences FH Technikum Wien he contributes to several national and since 2018.
+Her work is focused on human international research projects and aims to educate novice as well as experienced drivers in the topic of ADAS.